Tailor Gmail settings for your organization

 - Edit—Use this control to change to the setting’s configuration.
 Available for locally applied settings only.

 - Disable or Enable—Use this control to turn a setting on or off.
-Turning a setting off doesn't impact the options you chose for it.
+Turning off a setting doesn't impact the options you chose for it.
 For example, you can temporarily turn off a setting if the results aren't as expected.
-You can then adjust the setting and turn it back on.
-You can also make a copy of a setting, turn it off it, adjust it, and then compare the different results.
+You can then change the setting and turn it back on.
+You can also make a copy of a setting, turn it off it, change it, and then compare the different results.
 Available for inherited and locally applied settings.

 - Delete—Use this control to turn off the setting and delete its configuration.
 To turn it back on, click Configure.
 For example, you might want to clear your blocked senders list and start over.
 Available for locally applied settings only.